 - Currency: Thai Baht (THB).
 Current conversion rate here.

 - Electricity: 220V AC electricity.
 Power outlets are usually two-prong round or flat sockets.
-Be sure to pack a universal travel adaptor.
 Be sure to carry a universal travel adaptor so you can still use all your electronic devices.
 If you are from a country with 110V as a standard be aware that you will need a voltage converter.

 - Safety: Thailand is generally a safe travel destination.
 Yes, there are a few scams here and there but as long as you take the time to read about them beforehand, you’re good.
 The Thai islands have been gaining notoriety for accidents induced by alcohol so just be a little bit cautious.
 If you plan on renting a scooter make sure to read our guide here first.
 The most common accident in Thailand has to be scooter related.
 What most people don’t realize is that even if you have travel insurance, if you don’t have a valid motorcycle license, most policies won’t cover you so make sure you look into this before your trip.
 It's probably best to also get an International Driver’s license (IDP) beforehand.
 Whatever you do, don’t travel without travel insurance!
 We would suggest checking out World Nomads or SafetyWing, for travel insurance as they have the best coverage for active travellers.

 - Language: Around the islands, English is a lot more common as a lot of people are in the tourism industry.
 In Northern Thailand and in more rural areas, there is however a good chance that you will encounter people who don’t speak English.
 It helps to know some basic phrases - you will find our useful guide here!